 On 17 October 2017 the Federal Government announced its proposal to adopt a National Energy Guarantee (NEG) though offered limited details about its intended operation.
 On 15 February 2018 the Energy Security Board (ESB), which proposed the NEG to the Australian Government, released the first public consultation paper for the NEG.
 The consultation paper reveals more detail around the ESB’s proposal, however, a number of critical questions remain.

-As detailed in our earlier client alert, the NEG reportedly aims to provide a reliability guarantee ensuring a continuous supply of energy while also providing an emissions guarantee to ensure compliance with Australia’s international emissions reduction obligations.
+As detailed in our previous article on the National Energy Guarantee (NEG), the NEG reportedly aims to provide a reliability guarantee ensuring a continuous supply of energy while also providing an emissions guarantee to ensure compliance with Australia’s international emissions reduction obligations.

 In its consultation paper, the ESB recommends the Australian Energy Market Operator (AEMO) to be the body responsible for forecasting reliability gaps.